 Susquehanna students who are cadets of the Bison Battalion Army ROTC may receive scholarships through the military science program.
-Students receiving a full-tuition scholarship through the program are provided with free room and board by the university.
+Students receiving a full-tuition scholarship through the program are provided with free room (double only) and board by the university.

 Find an Outside Scholarship

 FASTWEB is a site that provides free assistance in locating scholarships.
 Please note that registration with this service enters your name on a mailing list that will be made available to companies marketing education products and services.
 If you wish not to receive such mailings, you may opt out when you register.
 External programs routinely contact Susquehanna with new scholarship opportunities.
 They are listed here with the scholarship having the most immediate deadline in first position.

 The Point Foundation provides financial support to meritorious students who are marginalized due to sexual orientation, gender identity or gender expression.
 Please visit the foundation website for more information about upcoming scholarship opportunities.

 The Central Scholarship Bureau provides scholarships to students from Maryland who have a GPA above a 2.0 and a family income below $90,000 a year.
 Please visit the website for information about upcoming scholarship opportunities.